Skip to main content

 Running from the dist-git repository

 When you are not allowed or do not want to run packit command from the upstream git repository, you can run commands from the cloned dist-git repository in the same way as you do from upstream.
-Make sure, that you specify the upstream_project_url in your configuration.

 Is your packit srpm finally passing?
 If not, feel free to reach out to us.
 If yes, let's proceed to the next level.